MarketSquare/robotframework-tidy/docs/source/transformers/RemoveEmptySettings.rst

             Keyword

 You can configure which settings are affected by parameter ``work_mode``.
 Possible values:

-- overwrite_ok (default): does not remove settings that are overwriting suite settings (Test Setup, Test Teardown, Test Template, Test Timeout or Default Tags)
+- overwrite_ok (default) - does not remove settings that are overwriting suite settings (Test Setup, Test Teardown, Test Template, Test Timeout or Default Tags)
-- always : works on every settings
+- always - works on every settings

 Empty settings that are overwriting suite settings will be converted to be more explicit (given that there is related suite settings present).
 You can disable that behavior by changing ``more_explicit``